tushdon2/My_Linked_List/README/README.md

 ### Implementation of Linked Lists in Java.

-All the codes are in the package My_Linked_List.
+All the codes are in the package My_Linked_List_Java.
 The README package has other markdown files.
 Read them to understand the implementation.

 * #### [myException.md](myException.md)
   It tells about the implementation of Exception files.